-What Are the AARRR Metrics?
+What Is AARRR?
+What Are Key Metrics?

 Flash back to August 8, 2007: The Plain White T’s’ “Hey There Delilah” was the No. 1 song in the country; the Republican primary was in full swing, with Mitt Romney in the lead; New York had just weathered a tornado.

 But in the Pacific Northwest, the weather was mild, and Dave McClure, fresh off stints leading marketing at PayPal and Simplyhired, was giving a talk at a conference called Ignite Seattle.